Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Discussion

 \subsection{How Participants Perceived Their Partner Avatars and VR Experiences}

 As shown in \cref{fig:result:questionnaire}, no significant differences were found between the conditions for social presence, presence, or cybersickness.
 The average scores for social presence and presence were above 4 on a 7-point scale, indicating the perception of a certain degree of presence.
 On the other hand, cybersickness scores did not show any significant change before and after the experiment.
 As the maximum score on the scale was 235.62, the scores recorded were generally low.
-Therefore, it was unlikely that cybersickness had a confounding effect on memory performance.
+Therefore, it was unlikely that cybersickness confounded differences in memory performance between conditions.

 There was no difference in FT confidence between avatar conditions, and participants in both conditions estimated their performance to be approximately 30\% lower than their actual performance.
 This tendency was also observed in a previous study~\cite{Mizuho-etal2024tvcg2}.
 The participants' inability to accurately estimate their recall ability should be examined in educational settings.